-The goal of FTM chest reconstruction surgery is to create a more masculine-looking chest.
-The reconstructive process often involves removing breast tissue, excess skin and, resizing or repositioning the nipples.
-In addition to obvious physical transformations, FTM chest reconstruction also produces changes in bodily sensations.
+The goal of FTM/N chest reconstruction surgery is to create a more masculine-looking chest.
+The reconstructive process often involves removing chest tissue and excess skin, and resizing or repositioning the nipples.
+In addition to obvious physical transformations, FTM/N chest reconstruction also produces changes in bodily sensations.

-Prior to electing FTM chest surgery, you should fully understand the scope of the procedure and feel comfortable with the potential resulting consequences.
-Your personal consultation with Dr. Mosser will cover these topics in-depth.
+Prior to electing FTM/N chest surgery, you should fully understand the scope of the procedure and feel comfortable with the potential resulting consequences.
+Your personal consultation with Dr. Mosser or Dr. Facque will cover these topics in-depth.

-Ultimately changes in nipple sensation will depend on the extent of your surgery.
-Patients with a significant amount of breast tissue often require free nipple graft chest reconstruction to obtain desired results.
-This technique gives Dr. Mosser the flexibly to remove a significant amount of breast tissue while also contouring the chest to your desired shape.
+Ultimately, changes in nipple sensation will depend on the extent of your surgery.
+Patients with a significant amount of chest tissue often require free nipple graft chest reconstruction to obtain desired results.
+This technique gives your surgeon the flexibility to remove a significant amount of chest tissue while also contouring the chest to your desired shape.

-Though very uncommon in my practice, it is possible to lose all nipple sensation following FTM chest surgery.
+Though very uncommon at The Gender Confirmation Center, it is possible to lose all nipple sensation following FTM chest surgery.
 Patients who smoke or those diagnosed with diabetes or an autoimmune disease run an increased risk of partial or total nipple graft failure.
-During your consultation with Dr. Mosser, you should be honest and up front about the entirety of your medical history, so that he can help you form realistic outcome expectations.
+During your consultation with Dr. Mosser or Dr. Facque, you should be honest and up front about the entirety of your medical history, so that they can help you form realistic outcome expectations.

-Breast tenderness is a common pre-menstrual symptom.
-Most of this discomfort is related to the breast tissue, which means that it will be significantly diminished or completely gone following l FTM chest reconstruction.
-If you elect FTM breast reduction, rather than reconstruction, you may still experience some tenderness or discomfort during your cycle unless you begin hormone therapy or have your ovaries removed, treatments which discontinue the menstrual cycle.
+Chest tenderness is a common pre-menstrual symptom.
+Most of this discomfort is related to the chest tissue, which means that it will be significantly diminished or completely gone following FTM chest reconstruction.
+If you choose to have FTM/N breast reduction rather than reconstruction, you may still experience some tenderness or discomfort during your cycle unless you begin hormone therapy, have your ovaries removed, or initiate a treatment that would discontinue your menstrual cycle.